EasonTsai052/ETdata/README.md

 # ETdata
-this is my data base
+this is my data base.\n
-i will write some code on it
-you can download and edit it
+i will write some code on it.\n you can download and edit it.\n enjoy it.\n\n made by ET01.\n
-enjoy it
-made by ET01